RicardoJBarrios/kuoki/packages/environment/src/lib/store/README.md

 > Stores the environment properties that the application needs.

 An environment store is a gateway that must be implemented to manage the environment state.
-Can be integrated into any state manager already using the application or use the default provided.
+Can be integrated into any application using the provided default implementation or a custom one to integrate it with any state manager already used by the application.

 ```ts
 import { EnvironmentStore } from '@kuoki/environment';